MmadF14/vWireguard/docs/V2RAY_TROUBLESHOOTING.md

 #### Issue: "V2Ray network type is missing"
 **Solution**: Select a network type from the dropdown (TCP, WebSocket, or gRPC).

+#### Issue: "WireGuard remote public key is missing"
+**Solution**: V2Ray tunnels don't require a WireGuard remote public key since they don't connect to a WireGuard peer.
+The WireGuard interface is only used for local traffic routing.
+The system automatically generates the necessary WireGuard configuration.

 #### Issue: "WireGuard configuration is missing"
 **Solution**: V2Ray tunnels require WireGuard configuration for the local interface.
 Make sure to:
 1. Generate WireGuard keys using the "Generate Keypair" button, or